 The Boston Housing Authority ("BHA") last submitted a Designated Housing Plan ("DHP" or "Plan") to the U.S. Department of Housing and Urban Development ("HUD") in 2007.
-HUD approved the BHA's DHP in June 2007, as well as two subsequent two-year renewals in 2012 and 2014.
-This Plan is meant to replace BHA's 2007 DHP.1
+HUD approved BHA's DHP in June 2007, as well as two subsequent two-year renewals in 2012 and 2014.
+This submission is meant to replace BHA's 2007 DHP.1

 This Plan sets the percentage of elderly to non-elderly disabled residents at 80% elderly/20% non-elderly disabled at all of BHA's 36 federal elderly/disabled housing developments.
-In conjunction with this shift, BHA will make 330 Housing Choice Vouchers available specifically for non-elderly disabled public housing applicants who otherwise would have received unit offers.
+The 165 wheelchair units at these developments are not included in this Plan and will become undesignated if this Plan is approved.
+In conjunction with the shift to 80% elderly/20% non-elderly disabled, BHA will make 300 Housing Choice Vouchers available specifically for non-elderly disabled public housing applicants who otherwise would have received unit offers.
 In addition, BHA will continue to award non-elderly disabled applicants preference points for both family public housing and Housing Choice Voucher programs.

-The decision to submit a new DHP is based primarily on three broad factors, all of which are supported in greater detail throughout the Plan and its Exhibits:
+The decision to submit a new DHP is based primarily on three broad factors, all of which are supported in greater detail throughout this Plan and its Exhibits:

 - 1. Serving the growing need for affordable, age-appropriate housing among Boston's low-income elderly population; - 2.
-Balancing the needs of the elderly, who have seen a decrease in available units, with the nonelderly disabled, who have seen an increase in available units due to a variety of programs and preferences that place them ahead of standard elderly applicants; and - 3.
+Balancing the needs of the elderly, who have seen no increase in available units, with the nonelderly disabled, who have seen an increase in available units due to a variety of programs and preferences that place them ahead of standard elderly applicants; and - 3.
 Aligning BHA's elderly/non-elderly disabled percentages with HUD-approved designations across the region and nation-wide to ensure adequate supply of housing for the elderly.

-The Plan will be subject to a full public process with notice to the Resident Advisory Board, Local Tenant Organizations, the Monitoring Committee, advocates for the elderly, and advocates for the disabled, as well as a public hearing.
+The Plan has been subject to a full public process with notice to the Resident Advisory Board, Local Tenant Organizations, the Monitoring Committee, elected officials, advocates for the elderly and the disabled, as well as a public hearing.
 Please see Exhibit A for additional details.